anseljh/obsidian-vectorize/replit.md

 **Current State:** Fully implemented and ready for use

 ## Recent Changes
+- **2025-10-31**: Updated to Chroma API v2
+  - All endpoints now use `/api/v2/` instead of deprecated `/api/v1/`
+  - Compatible with ChromaDB 1.0.0+
 - **2025-10-28**: Replaced Milvus with Chroma as the vector database
-  - Updated to use Chroma HTTP REST API (port 8000)
+  - Updated to use Chroma HTTP REST API v2 (port 8000)
   - Changed default collection name to "overseer_dev"
   - Simplified vector storage with Chroma's upsert API
   - Updated connection status tests for Chroma